| |

 Polyester resin.
 Polyester resin is

-so that I can control it.
+a time so that I can control it.

 - I pour out 8 ounces of resin into a mixing cup.